Galiella rufa: Distribution and habitat

-Galiella rufa is a saprobic species, and can grow solitarily, but more usually in groups or in clusters on decaying hardwood branches and logs.
+It is a saprobic species, and can grow solitarily, but more usually in groups or in clusters on decaying hardwood branches and logs.
 The fungus fruits in late summer and autumn.
 The fungus has been noted to fruit readily on logs used for the cultivation of the shiitake mushroom.
 The fruit bodies are readily overlooked as they blend in with their surroundings.